aaronkyle/concept/web-gis/README.md

    1. We'll need to improve our documentation and team understanding about GeoGig database management.

+---

 We would like to learn more about the extent to which it is possible (and recommended) to use GeoGig to manage and version-control other data (such as census data of socio-economic indicators).

 We should spend some time to identify and prioritize needed tutorials and coaching sessions of database version-control systems.

-*Next Steps for Integrating Git-annex*
+## Next Steps for Integrating Git-Annex

 The git-annex documentation suggests that people are using it with files stored on S3 [[ex.
 1](http://git-annex.branchable.com/special_remotes/S3/), [ex.
 2](http://git-annex.branchable.com/tips/using_Amazon_S3/)], which can be utilized as a [VCS](http://en.wikipedia.org/wiki/Revision_control).
 The challenge for our use case, I suspect, is to have raster data stored in S3 be accessible to data manipulation software such as QGIS without too much hassle (especially given that all client data must be kept private. and requiring the use of permission rules).
 One option that may help in this regard is to [mount S3 as a file system directory](http://juliensimon.blogspot.com/2013/08/howto-aws-mount-s3-buckets-from-linux.html).
 Greater investigation into the implications is needed before pursuing this option.